 [Y]et for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live.
 (1 Corinthians 8:6)

-To order copies of Ten Questions for Those Who Claim the “Supreme Beings” of the Nations are the True God, click here.
+To order copies of Are the “Supreme Beings” of the Nations the True God?, click here.

 1. Archie C. C. Lee, “ God’s Asian Names: Rendering the Biblical God in Chinese” (SBL Forum, n.p. [cited Oct 2005].
 Online: http://sbl-site.org/Article.aspx?ArticleID=456).

 2. Edward W. Desmond, “Interview with Mother Teresa: A Pencil in the Hand Of God” (Time Magazine, December 4, 1989), pp. 11, 13.

 3. “Word to the World interview with Daniel Kikawa” (February 16, 2006, #9).
 He has also promoted that the name of God in Hawaii is I’o.

 4. Rick Warren at the 2005 United Nations Prayer Breakfast, September 2005.
 Quote is from transcript of Warren’s talk that was provided to Lighthouse Trails Publishing.
 See also: “Rick Warren Speaks about Purpose at United Nations” by Rhonda Tse (Christian Post, September 14, 2005, http://www.christianpost.com/article/20050914/21340_ Rick_ Warren_Speaks_about_ Purpose_at_ United_ Nations.htm);

 5. Leonard Sweet, Quantum Spirituality (Whaleprints, United Theological Seminary, 1991), pp. 129-130.